-2.5 Improvements to International Financial Reporting Standards
+2.5 Improvements to International Financial Reporting Standards a) Cash and cash equivalents

 The annual improvements process of the International Accounting Standards Board deals with nonurgent but necessary clarifications and amendments to IFRS.
-The following amendments are applicable to annual periods beginning on or after January 1, 2021:
+There were no amendments applicable to annual periods beginning on or after January 1, 2023.